Orchid seeds are widely available and can be a wonderful addition to your garden. They’re suitable for both indoor and outdoor gardening.

 These bugs easily attack the tender leaves and steps that inhibit the growth of blooming buds.
 Consult with the local florist about the usage of pesticides according to the variety of orchid and the bugs that are attacking.

 The growing medium differs according to the breed you are growing.
-We would recommend to plant only one category of orchids as the caring mechanism is breed specific and you can easily get them at a reasonable cost as wholesale flower seeds.
+We would recommend planting only one category of orchids as the caring mechanism is breed specific and you can easily get them at a reasonable cost as wholesale flower seeds.

 FAQs regarding orchid care